CAPSTONE-2022-2023/Group_22/use_cases/reset_password.md

 ### Reset Password (done by Niaz)

 ### Actor (User)
-Customer creates a valid account in the system.
+Customer has a valid account in the system.

 ### Pre-conditions
-The Customer is logged into the account.
+The Customer has a registred email into the account.
 Information is stored in the database.

 ### Main Flow
 1. The Customer clicks on the **Forget Password** Button to reset the password.
 2. The system asks the customer to enter an email address.
 3. The customer fills in the email field.
+4. The customer clicks the **Submit** button.
-4. The system verifies the account exists with email and sends an email containing a one-time Password link.
+5. The system validates email and sends an email containing a one-time Password reset link.
-5. The customer clicks the link and the new password window appears.
+6. The customer clicks the link and the new password window appears.
-6. The customer fills in the password field.
+7. The customer fills in the new password field.
-7. The system validates passwords.
+8. The system validates passwords.
-8. The customer clicks on the **Save** button.
+9. The customer clicks on the **Save** button.
-9. The system sends **Password Changed** notification email to the customer.
+10. The system sends Password Changed notification email to the customer.

 ### Alternate Flows